vivianwong19/DH110-2021F/assignment06/README.md

 I created the list view of the park finder feature in Figma for my example wireframe.
 This is what it currently looks like:

-Here is the link to my Figma page, which shows the full screen design: [LINK]
+Here is the link to my Figma file, which shows the full screen design: [LINK]

 ## Screen Design